 Let me prepare towards her, and let me call

 This hour her vigil, and her eve, since this

 Both the year’s, and the day’s deep midnight is.

 The speaker does not believe that he is ever going to love again.
 He will not be changed from the state he is in now as “none.”
 Donne addresses the lovers again, as he did earlier on in the poem.
 He tells them that they need to, when summer comes, enjoy it.
 They’re going to love and experience the “new lust” of the season.

-In these lines he also mentions “the lesser sun” and “the Goat.”
+In these lines, he also mentions “the lesser sun” and “the Goat.”
 These two things are connected.
 It is likely that the “lesser sun” is a reference to the actual physical sun in the sky.
-He mentions “the Goat” because that is the constellation (Capricorn) which would’ve been in the sky at that time.
+He mentions “the Goat” because that is the constellation (Capricorn) that would’ve been in the sky at that time.